Recitals and sequins, life skills and friendly competition.

 That’s the Melody Lane experience.

-Recitals and sequins, life skills and friendly competition.
+Showcase and sequins, life skills and friendly competition.

-A performing arts center grounded in love of community.
+A performing arts center grounded in love of community

-Welcome To Our Family
+Welcome To Our Community

 If life is about finding yourself, Melody Lane is about creating memories, lasting friendships, and connections through a shared experience of performing arts.
 For more than 40 years, Melody Lane has been known in the Yakima Valley for its exciting dance, acting, and drama classes.